SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 #### Roles

 A new account can be made as a __basic account__ or a __full account__.
-A basic account cannot create or publish content, and because of this, do not have to agree with the terms of use.
+A basic account cannot create or publish conten.
 Basic accounts may be useful in case of creating external reviewers or supervisors.

 <a id="full-account-toggle"></a>